Doug Christie (lawyer): Law Society of Upper Canada

 The Law Society of Upper Canada looked into disciplining Christie for his conduct during the Imre Finta trial.
 The Society's discipline chair, Harvey Strosberg, declined to issue a complaint against Christie but stressed that Christie's remarks during the trial "clearly disclose that he has crossed the line separating counsel from client: he has made common cause with a small, lunatic, anti-Semitic fringe element in our society.
 We know who Mr. Christie is.
 Suffering Mr. Christie's words and opinions is part of the price one pays for upholding and cherishing freedom of speech in a free and democratic society.
 And society must be willing to accept this price.
 Mr. Christie's anti-Semitic comments were not akin to the cry of fire in a crowded theatre.
 His theatre was mostly empty."

 The Law Society of British Columbia

-On 11 September 2007, The Law Society of British Columbia issued a hearing report finding that Christie had committed professional misconduct in his civil litigation practice.
-Christie had been cited for his role in preparing and signing certain improper documents headed "Subpoena for Documents" and having them served on parties uninvolved in the litigation.
-Christie was seeking, from a hospital, a bank, and a traveller cheque company, private health and financial records.
-In British Columbia, according to expert testimony heard by the Law Society's hearing panel, "litigants are not entitled to compel testimony from a third party prior to trial without a court order nor to compel the production of documents from a third party prior to trial or from a third party not called on a trial without a court order."
-The Law Society hearing panel found that some of Christie's testimony in his own defence was not believable.
-The panel found that Christie's conduct was dishonourable, and that in his zeal to pursue the case on behalf of his clients, Christie had overlooked his professional responsibilities.
+On 11 September 2007, The Law Society of British Columbia issued a hearing report finding that Christie had committed professional misconduct in his civil litigation practice by seeking, from a hospital, a bank, and a traveller cheque company, private health and financial records without a court order.

-On 17 December 2007, the Law Society's panel gave its decision on the penalty to be imposed on Christie.
 The panel noted that prior to this incident, Christie's professional conduct record had been unblemished for over 30 years.
 The panel accepted that Christie's professional misconduct arose out of stress and an excessive zeal to help his client, rather than a desire for personal gain.
 The panel therefore imposed a fine on Christie of $2,500.
-The panel ordinarily would have ordered Christie to pay the Law Society's costs and expenses of the hearing, which in this case amounted to approximately $50,000.
-However, the panel had evidence that Christie's annual income over the past five years had averaged slightly over $50,000 net before tax.
-Therefore, the panel required Christie to pay $20,000 in respect of costs, rather than the full amount.